Kathy-Miller/osTicket-Post-Installation/README.md

 - [X] Use Remote Desktop Connection App to Connect to Virtual Machine (Video below begins here)

 - [X] Install/Enable IIS in Windows with CGI and Common HTTP Features (Video Begins Here)

 - [X] Install all Pre-installation Files on Virtual Machine

-- [X] Install osTicket and connect to database in HeidiSQL
+- [X] Install osTicket and HeidiSQL